Below, you will find descriptions of each component of the Student Success grant application.

-Administrators may not serve as either the lead or partner applicant.
 Applications missing lead applicant data will not be considered.
 The lead applicant must be a current member of the National Education Association.

 All proposals must include partner information.
 The partner should be prepared to assume leadership of the project should the lead applicant be unable to complete the work.

-Administrators may not serve as either the lead or partner applicant.
 Applications without partner data will not be considered.
 The partner applicant must be a current member of the National Education Association.

-If you are not designating a fiscal sponsor, the information in this section should be that of the lead applicant.
+If you are not designating a fiscal agent, the information in this section should be that of the lead applicant.
 In this instance, grant funds will be made payable to the lead applicant and reported to the Internal Revenue Service.
 The grant funds may be considered taxable income, so the lead applicant may wish to consult with his or her tax advisor before submitting the application.

 In 100 words or fewer, give a summary of the project you’re proposing.
 Write in a way that you’d feel comfortable with the NEA Foundation sharing on our website to describe your project.
 (For examples of how to write a summary, please view our Grantee Archive for descriptions of our recently funded grants.)